Zren/zren.github.io/_posts/2022-04-07-qml-profiling-plasmashell.markdown

 ### Profiling Plasmashell startup

 Previously, we skipped recording when plasma started up to minimize the file size.
-However a KDE dev might as you to profile the startup, so use these commands instead.
+However a KDE dev might want you to profile the startup, so use these commands instead.

 ```bash
 PLASMA_ENABLE_QML_DEBUG=1 plasmashell --replace -qmljsdebugger=port:5555,5565,block,services:CanvasFrameRate,EngineControl,DebugMessages,DebugTranslation